ryantd42/NY-Legislative-Git/2023/S485B-2023/bill.md

  result  of  the  amendments  made  to  subdivision four of section three hundred fifty-nine of this [chapter] TITLE pursuant to  the  chapter  of the  laws  of  nineteen  hundred ninety-two which enacted this sentence.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD00625-07-4
+ S. 485--B  2

  ADDITIONALLY, SUCH REPORT SHALL INCLUDE A LIST OF ANY  CONTRACT  ENTERED INTO BY SUCH AUTHORITY IN THE COVERED PERIOD.
-  (B)  FOR THE PURPOSES OF THIS SECTION, "COVERED PERIOD" SHALL MEAN THE PRECEDING SIX MONTH PERIOD.
+  (B)  FOR THE PURPOSES OF THIS SECTION, "COVERED PERIOD" SHALL MEAN THE PRECEDING SIX-MONTH PERIOD.
   § 2.
-This act shall take effect January 1, 2024.
+This act shall take effect on the first of January next succeed- ing the date on which it shall have become a law.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00625-03-3